-FanDuel is an industry leading daily fantasy site that offers a wide variety of tournaments that are friendly to both new and experienced players.
+FanDuel is an industry-leading daily fantasy site that offers a wide variety of tournaments that are friendly to both new and experienced players.
+When you sign up to FanDuel DFS today you’ll receive up to $505 in sign-up bonuses.
+You don’t even need a FanDuel promo code to claim this offer.

 |Online Daily Fantasy Sports||FanDuel DFS|